Global stocks pause after coronavirus shakeout

 Central banks across Asia have already been easing policy, while governments have promised large injections of fiscal stimulus, something western countries might also have to consider.

-Data showing sales of smartphones in China tumbled by more than a third in January, underlining the potential economic impact of the virus, helped knock Apple Inc (AAPL.O) shares 3.5% lower on Monday.
+Data showing sales of smartphones in China tumbled by more than a third in January, underlining the potential economic impact of the virus, helped knock Apple Inc shares 3.5% lower on Monday.

 The coronavirus death toll climbed to seven in Italy on Monday and several Middle East countries were dealing with their first infections, feeding worries about a pandemic.

-The rush to bonds left yields on 10-year U.S. Treasury notes US10YT=RR at 1.39%, down almost 20 basis points in just three sessions and paying less than overnight rates.
+The rush to bonds left yields on 10-year U.S. Treasury notes at 1.39%, down almost 20 basis points in just three sessions and paying less than overnight rates.
 Yields are rapidly approaching the all-time low of 1.321% hit in July 2016.

 The sharp drop, combined with the fact the Fed has far more room to cut interest rates than its peers, kept the U.S. dollar restrained after a run of strong gains.